groff_diff(7) — Linux manual page

 r reg True if a register reg is defined.

-produced by early-vintage AT&T troff to a form suitable for
+from early-vintage AT&T troff to a form suitable for

 Versatec and Benson-Varian plotters.)